SrTristao/MercadoLivre-React/README.md

 ## Mercado Livre Test

-This project has been created with NodeJS + TypeScript + React
+This project has been created with NodeJS + TypeScript + React + Redux

 TypeScript with nodeJS?
 Why not? =).